PoornimaShri1311/limehome-automation-tests/README.md

 As a QA Engineer, create a e2e automation who tests that the last name that the guest typed in the first screen is equal to the one shown in the form screen?
 You can use any open source automation testing tool but we reccomend https://robotframework.org/

+* Once the automation is up and running, fill up the date of birth and also change the nationality to Denmark(DK)

 ## Submission

 Once you're done: